sumit-vaidya/sumit-spring-cloud-gatway-hystrix/README.md

 # sumit-spring-cloud-gatway-hystrix
-Project developed by suing spring cloud and gateway
+Project developed by using spring cloud and gateway